COMMUNITY GRANTS

 ELIGIBLE COUNTIES

-Collin + Dallas + Denton + Rockwall + Tarrant
+Collin + Dallas + Denton + Tarrant

 01. AGING POPULATION / Helping seniors protect or improve their financial independence, through efforts such as employment services, money management programs, financial literacy education, benefits counseling, debt management assistance, food and nutrition security, mental health counseling and case management, transportation, and home improvement or repair; and protecting seniors from physical or financial abuse.